 Your educational background and industry-recognised certificates are excellent additions to your security guard CV.
 They demonstrate that you have the expertise, experience, and professional ability to carry out your duties diligently.

-List the most recent or highest education level, including details about the institution, specific field of study, location, and graduation date.
+List the most recent/highest education level, including details about the institution, specific area of study, location, and graduation date.
 For certifications, provide the name of the issuing body, certificate title, and date.

 How to add education to a security guard CV